• Mumbai, India

 3. Consistent Routine

-As per experts, Autistic children often thrive in structured environments.
+As per experts, autistic children often thrive in structured environments.
 That’s why you should have a daily routine to provide stability in your day-to-day life and reduce anxiety.

-Step 3: Communication Testing
+Step 3: Communication Skill Development

 You can use speech therapy to boost the communication skills of your child.
 Taking help from a physical therapist can also improve their handwriting legibility.

-Above all, you need to keep a tab on their progress consistently using communication tests to ensure that these therapies and supports are boosting their skills.
+Above all, you need to keep a tab on their progress consistently, using communication tests to ensure that these therapies and supports are boosting their skills.

 You can do the following things to keep a tab on the progress of your child: